secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 To integrate different submission, please follow the steps below.

-#### 1. Input commend.
+#### 1. Input Commend

 The argument behind the ensemble.py is the directory under the experiment.

 These directory should have the submission.csv file.

 ```bash
 python ensemble.py RoBERTa ERNIE XLNet
 ```

+#### 2. Result

-#### 2. The ensemble submission.csv will be stored under the path of experiment/ensemble/RoBERTa+ERNIE+XLNet.
+The ensemble submission.csv will be stored under the path of experiment/ensemble/RoBERTa+ERNIE+XLNet.

 <p float="center">
   <img src="https://user-images.githubusercontent.com/44439517/172035345-6b6d9930-031f-4ce0-9272-1eedf60200b4.png" width="50%" height="50%" hspace="0"/>
 </p>